Hamna-Inam/Inventory-Tracking-System/README.md

 - **Stock updates** are logged in an audit log table
 - **No frontend** is required for this challenge
 - API is protected with **Basic Authentication**
-- Redis is used **only for reading product details**, with 1-hour expiration
+- Redis is used **only for reading product and store details**, with 1-hour expiration
 - RabbitMQ is used for **event-based logging and caching** (e.g., on `GET_PRODUCT`)
+- Logs are stored in a table — no full observability/logging stack

 ---